chrishoermann/zod-prisma-types/packages/generator/Readme.md

 myField [prisma-scalar-type] /// @zod.[zod-type + optional[(zod-error-messages)]].[zod validators for scalar-type]
 ```

-This may look a bit cryptc so here is an example:
+This may look a bit cryptic so here is an example:

 ```prisma
 generator zod {